lgirdk/boardfarm/boardfarm/docs/BOARD_FARM.md

 From here you can type lan, and press enter.. or wan and press enter.
 This will change the shell from the device under test to the WAN and LAN docker containers.
-You should verfiy that the eth0 and eth1 devices are present in each containter. eth1 is the interface name of the device you specified in the boardfarm config.
+You should verfiy that the eth0 and eth1 devices are present in each container. eth1 is the interface name of the device you specified in the boardfarm config.
 If something went wrong you will need each command one-by-one outside of the boardfarm scripts and see if there are errors present.